Mintbase/Grants-Program/applications/polkamusic.md

 2) Smart Streaming Platform contract using which anybody will be able to issue a coin with its own inflationary properties, and payout artists accurately using that.
 3) Permissioned File Storage (using NFTs for granting permission) to distribute content to various SSPs.

-We plan to make PolkaMusic the go-to protocol for music businesses wanting to adopt blockchain technology, or existing music blockchains to connect with Polkadot ecosystem and leverage the interoperability of music economies.
+We plan to make PolkaMusic the go-to protocol for music businesses wanting to adopt blockchain technology, or existing music blockchains to connect with Mintbase ecosystem and leverage the interoperability of music economies.

 In the immediate short term, we have the following 3rd party SSPs/blockchains integrating into PolkaMusic once we are live:
 * https://OneMusic.space - Works similar to soundcloud, tokenized via ONEM tokens.